openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 >
 Just recently I found again that openSUSE is not really positioned for some usecases.
 In my personal case that is especially the usage as a web/mail/dns/etc server on hosted environments.
-IMHO it just doesnâ€™t make sense to roll out a distribution which is supported for only 18 months to a hosted system with limited access to it.
-I still have been doing that with previous openSUSE releases but itâ€™s so annoying that I really regret it.
-Also the possibility to zypper dup doesnâ€™t really fix that issue for different reasons.
-Anyway this post is not about whining about that fact or to explain why I donâ€™t like to update these type of systems remotely every <= 18 months.
+IMHO it just doesn’t make sense to roll out a distribution which is supported for only 18 months to a hosted system with limited access to it.
+I still have been doing that with previous openSUSE releases but it’s so annoying that I really regret it.
+Also the possibility to zypper dup doesn’t really fix that issue for different reasons.
+Anyway this post is not about whining about that fact or to explain why I don’t like to update these type of systems remotely every <= 18 months.

-**A possible solution?** Sometime last year there was a discussion about options for something like an â€œopenSLEâ€ or â€œopenSUSE LTSâ€ distribution.
+**A possible solution?** Sometime last year there was a discussion about options for something like an “openSLE” or “openSUSE LTS” distribution.
 There is an external page where some outcome was documented here.
 The dicussions stopped mainly because of health issues of the main initiator.
 There was done some planning and voting on the different options but no real results ever happened (as far as I know).
-So Iâ€™m trying to resurrect that topic a bit once again: The amount of work related to such a project is the critical part and therefore my proposal is to try to start off with a â€œlightweightâ€ approach.
+So I’m trying to resurrect that topic a bit once again: The amount of work related to such a project is the critical part and therefore my proposal is to try to start off with a “lightweight” approach.
 (...)</blockquote>